Ed H. Chi

 "The secret of health for both mind and body is not to mourn for the past, not to worry about the future, or not to anticipate troubles, but to live the present moment wisely and earnestly."

 -- The Buddha

 Prior to Google, he was Area Manager and Principal Scientist at Xerox Palo Alto Research Center's Augmented Social Cognition Group in researching how social computing systems help groups of people to remember, think and reason.
-Ed completed his 3 degrees (B.S., M.S., and Ph.D.) in 6.5 years from University of Minnesota.
-Recognized as an ACM Fellow and inducted into the CHI Academy, he also received a 20-year Test of Time award for research in information visualization.
+Ed earned his 3 degrees (B.S., M.S., and Ph.D.) in 6.5 years from University of Minnesota.
+Inducted as an ACM Fellow and into the CHI Academy, he also received a 20-year Test of Time award for research in information visualization.
 He has been featured and quoted in the press, including the Economist, Time Magazine, LA Times, and the Associated Press.
 An avid golfer, swimmer, photographer and snowboarder in his spare time, he also has a blackbelt in Taekwondo.

 Copyright 2020 Ed H. Chi